OpenMDAO/OpenMDAO-Framework/docs/user-guide/standard_lib.rst

 	self = EngineOptimization()

-Both the objective function and the design variables are assigned via a :term:`StringRef` variable.
-A StringRef is a string that points to some other OpenMDAO variable in the variable tree.
+Both the objective function and the design variables are assigned via a :term:`Expression` variable.
+An Expression is a string expression that references some other OpenMDAO variables in the variable tree.
 There is only one objective function, but there can be multiple design variables which are assigned as a Python list.

 .. testcode:: CONMIN_show